Weber County Sheriff: Jail inmate dies in custody | Gephardt Daily

 OGDEN, Utah, Jan.
-24, 2024 (Gephardt Daily) — The Utah County Sheriff’s Office has revealed an inmate died in custody Tuesday.
+24, 2024 (Gephardt Daily) — The Weber County Sheriff’s Office has revealed an inmate died in custody Tuesday.

 The inmate was booked into jail Sunday.
 That person — whose name, age and gender have not been released — died after a medical emergency at 2:45 p.m.
 Tuesday in the jail’s admission area.